luanti-org/luanti_website_11ty_tmp/README.md

 ## License

-Copyright © 2015-2020 Hugo Locurcio and contributors
+Copyright © 2015-2025 Hugo Locurcio, rubenwardy, and contributors

 Unless otherwise specified, code is licensed under the MIT license.
 Media (except gallery) and content are licensed under [CC BY-SA 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/).

-Gallery screenshots are by various authors and depict various content
+Gallery screenshots are by various authors and are credited on the webpage.

-- 1: Backrooms Test (Sumianvoice)
-- 2: Soothing32 (Zughy)
-- 3: i3 (Jean-Patrick Guerrero)
-- 4: Mineclone2 (Wuzzy)
-- 5: Steampunk Blimp (APercy)
-- 6: Animalia (ElCeejo)
-- 7: RPG16 texture pack (Hugues Ross)
-- 8: Minetest Game